HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 Good, good.

-And it's a good idea.
+And it's a good challenge, I think.

-So let's just say that the tax bill comes in dollars and bitcoin and you can pay either way.
+So let's just say that the tax bill comes in dollars and Bitcoin, and you can pay either way.

 Okay, cool.

-Yeah, by force, yeah.
+Yeah, by force.

 Right?